 Here to help

 If you would like help in exploring how you could take part in policy engagement, or any other translational activities, please reach out to Jessica Walsh and Laura Cini.
 Jess and Laura work across impact, policy and translation at WIN, including clinical study support, policy engagement and technology transfer and innovation.
-They would be very happy to help develop your ideas!
+It is also possible for core staff team support to be included in grant application funding on a project-by-project basis.
+Please contact Jess and Laura to discuss this further, they would be very happy to help develop your ideas!